Iceland Symphony Orchestra: Harpa Concert Hall

 A number of international artists gave SBT financial support in its efforts to build a concert hall in Iceland.
 On 26 February 1985, The Philharmonia Orchestra played in a benefit concert, conducted by Vladimir Ashkenazy, in Royal Festival Hall in London and donated all the income to SBT.
 According to organizers, the concert raised $1,260.
 Classical pianist Martin Berofsky, who lived in Iceland from 1982 to 1987, held a series of recitals in the US, donating the profits to the project of building a concert hall in Iceland.
-Berofsky's first recital in the cycle took place in Harvard on 19 October 1986.
+Berofsky's first recital in the cycle took place at Harvard on 19 October 1986.

 Aspirations for building a concert hall in Iceland persisted through the 1990s.
-Several politicians declared themselves able and willing to make the dream come true, but without any tangible result.
+Several politicians expressed their ability and willingness to realize the dream, but they failed to produce any tangible results.
 In 2000, the current location of Harpa was chosen as a building site.
-In May 2003, Vladimir Ashkenazy heavily criticized the tardiness of Icelandic politicians on a meeting with the ISO and declared that he would "probably find it difficult to travel from the cemetery to conduct the orchestra".
+In May 2003, Vladimir Ashkenazy heavily criticized the tardiness of Icelandic politicians at a meeting with the ISO and declared that he would "probably find it difficult to travel from the cemetery to conduct the orchestra".
 That same year, the company Austurhöfn-TR was specifically founded to supervise the construction of the concert hall.

 In 2005, Portus Group, owned by Landsbanki Íslands, signed a contract to build and operate the concert hall.
 During this time, the idea had been expanded and modified with the intention of making the building multipurpose – a concert and conference complex.
 Construction of the building began on 12 January 2007.
 During the 2008 financial crisis, construction work came to a halt, but was started anew in March 2009.

-Harpa Concert Hall was formally opened 4 May 2011 with an inaugural concert of Iceland Symphony Orchestra under Vladimir Ashkenazy.
+Harpa Concert Hall was formally opened on 4 May 2011 with an inaugural concert of Iceland Symphony Orchestra under Vladimir Ashkenazy.